AshrafHassan-RH/dev-acm/README.md

   "NO_PROXY": ".cluster.local,.svc,10.128.0.0/14,10.254.164.0/24,10.254.164.248,10.254.171.0/24,10.254.171.11,10.254.171.12,127.0.0.1,172.30.0.0/16,api-int.hub-dev-cci.refmobilecloud.ux.nl.tmo,localhost,refmobilecloud.ux.nl.tmo"
 }
 ````
+> **Important**
-NOTE 1: Only append the proxy setting to the existing variables, do not delete the ones already defined!
+>  1. Only append the proxy setting to the existing variables, do not delete the ones already defined!
-NOTE 2: Some programs using proxies will expect lower case vs. upper case env variable names.
+> 2. Some programs using proxies will expect lower case vs. upper case env variable names.
 You can avoid this by setting both.
-NOTE 3: Some applications will have different implementations of the proxy environment variables.
-Example: git does not support CIDR notation for no_proxy or some applications will support the domain such as "NO_PROXY": "internal.domain".
+> 3. Some applications will have different implementations of the proxy environment variables.
+> Example: git does not support CIDR notation for no_proxy or some applications will support the domain such as "NO_PROXY": "internal.domain".
-NOTE 4: Asterisk sign " * " is not supported while providing the domain information in the environment variable.
+> 4. Asterisk sign " * " is not supported while providing the domain information in the environment variable.
 For example, "*.example.com" will not work but ".example.com" will work for entire domain.
-NOTE 5: Not specifying "http://" or "https://" in the proxy address will trigger errors asking for <SCHEMA> in the variable string on some versions of Tower.
+> 5. Not specifying "http://" or "https://" in the proxy address will trigger errors asking for \<SCHEMA> in the variable string on some versions of Tower.

 ### Creating service account on OCP for AAP